All Episodes

 Whether you oppose something or not doesn't matter.

-It's gonna happen.
+It's going to happen.

-We're gonna impose our will and way of life on you.
+We're going to impose our will and way of life on you, whether you like it or not.

-We're gonna impose it on you.
+We're going to impose it on you.

-This week, ABC, round table discussion about gay marriage, Stephanopoulos talking to Carl Rove.
+This week, ABC, roundtable discussion about gay marriage, Stephanopoulos talking to Carl Rove.

 This goes by in seven seconds.

-Carl Rove, can you imagine the next presidential campaign a Republican candidate saying flat out I am for gay marriage?
+Carl Rove, can you imagine the next presidential campaign, a Republican candidate saying flat out, I am for gay marriage?

 I could.